The New York Pass Review

 1. Batch your New York Pass attractions.

 For example, let’s say you have three days in New York.
-You could buy a 2 Day New York Pass and spend the first two days doing New York Pass activities, then save your last day for other activities like shopping, going to a Broadway show, etc. (things that aren’t included in the pass.)
+You could buy a 2-Day New York Pass and spend the first two days doing New York Pass activities, then save your last day for other activities like shopping, going to a Broadway show, etc, which are things that aren’t included in the pass.

 2. Get started early in the morning.

 The New York Pass operates on calendar days, not 24-hour periods.
 So if you scan your pass for the first time at noon, that day will still end at midnight (not noon the next day.)

 So to make the most of your pass, be sure to activate for the first time in the morning of the first day you want to use it.
 It’s always a good idea to get an early start on attractions anyway, since things typically get more crowded later in the day!

 A lot of the value in The New York Pass is in the more expensive attractions, like Top of the Rock, the Empire State Building, and the Hop On Hop Off Bus Tour.

 You’ll want to make sure you hit these attractions to get your money’s worth from the pass.

 Tip: Do the Hop On Hop Off Bus Tour on your first day to orientate yourself with the city!

 Here are a few frequently asked questions about The New York Pass: